Caster Angle Solution

 Variables Used

-Camber 1 - (Measured in Radian) - Camber 1 is the inward or outward tilt of the front tires as viewed from the front of the vehicle.
+Camber 1 - (Measured in Radian) - Camber 1 is the inward or outward tilt of the wheel at the first steering position, measured from the vertical axis of the vehicle.

-Camber 2 - (Measured in Radian) - Camber 2 is the inward or outward tilt of the front tires as viewed from the front of the vehicle.
+Camber 2 - (Measured in Radian) - Camber 2 is the inward or outward tilt of the wheel at the second steering position, measured in degrees, affecting the vehicle's stability and handling.

-Toe Angle 2 - (Measured in Radian) - The Toe Angle 2 is the direction the tires are pointed, in relation to the vehicle centerline, viewed from above.
+Toe Angle 2 - (Measured in Radian) - Toe Angle 2 is the angle between the vertical axis and the direction of the front wheels in a steering system, affecting vehicle stability and handling.

-Steering Axis Inclination - (Measured in Radian) - Steering Axis Inclination is defined as the angle measured in the front elevation between the steering axis and the vertical.
+Steering Axis Inclination - (Measured in Radian) - Steering Axis Inclination is the angle between the steering axis and the vertical line, affecting the vehicle's steering and handling characteristics.

 STEP 1: Convert Input(s) to Base Unit